 Kurtis will oversee the implementation of college-wide programs that help faculty advance in their professional careers.
 She also will oversee initiatives to enhance diversity of college faculty, and implement orientation, educational, mentoring, and recognition programs that aim to improve faculty satisfaction, well-being and performance.

-Dr. Leonard’s primary responsibility as the Associate dean of Finance and Administration is to act as the Dean’s Office representative on all matters related to finances, facilities, and other resources.
-He is also responsible for budget allocation for the schools within the College of Engineering as well as strategic planning surrounding faculty hiring.
+Doug Williams’ primary responsibility as the associate dean of administration and finance is to act as the dean’s office representative on all matters related to finances, facilities, and other resources.
+He is also responsible for budget allocation for the schools within the College of Engineering, as well as strategic planning surrounding faculty hiring.

 Williams joined the ECE faculty in 1989, where he is affiliated with the Center for Signal and Image Processing.
 He most recently served as the senior associate chair for ECE and as interim school chair from July 2011-August 2012.
 He received the BSEE, MS, and PhD degrees in electrical and computer engineering from Rice University in 1984, 1987, and 1989, respectively.